cisco-open/gnmi-client-examples/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions Users make are **greatly appreciated**.
 For detailed contributing guidelines, please see [CONTRIBUTING.md](CONTRIBUTING.md)

 ## License